Amitesh2624/cs-156/README.md

 Also, to reproduce my LaTeX set up, simply copy all files in the latex folder for each set and paste in Overleaf/locally.
-If you have a main.tex workflow already, simply use my main.tex file's Preamble (before begin{document}) to have the same styles.
+If you have a main.tex workflow already, simply use my main.tex file's preamble (before begin{document}) to have the same styles.
 The lindrew.sty file is NOT mine.
 Credits are in the comments of this file.